rcleong194/GoodMatch/README.md

  Please note the following:
  Format for the csv files should be in the format 'name, [m/f]' on each individual line (there are no numbers on each line) There is a debugging log in 'debug.txt'

+The project states there are 2 contributors.
+Both of these are my accounts, one is my personal account and the other is my universtiy account.
+My setup using git desktop is a bit strange